firstaidkid/static-website-template/Readme.md

 ----------------

 ```
-+-- _build				// will contain all zipped dist-folder
++-- _build				// will contain all zipped dist-folders
 +-- _dist				// will containt files ready for deployment
 |	+-- _css
 |	+-- _images